 Every chorus in every song is impossibly sticky and cannot be removed once they’ve suctioned themselves to the inside of your head.

 Also, every song is about girls.

 Since the early seventies, bands overtly influenced by that early Beatles sound and song construction were filed directly into the category that came to be known as power pop.
 And oh man, music writers of a certain age, gender and genetic make up love them some power pop.
 It is a religion.
-Their irrational/earth shattering love for this sound is no different than that of the BTS fan army of today ( If you don’t know about BTS, go have a Google).
-The most obvious way this love manifested itself in the pre-internet era was in the consistent attention bestowed upon power poppers in the music press i.e.almost any band that made this kind of music got lauded and showered with good reviews and features back in the day, even though their overall popularity usually didn’t warrant the attention and they were all pretty much guaranteed to be cult bands forever.
+Their irrational/earth shattering love for this sound is no different than that of the BTS fan army of today.
+The most obvious way this love manifested itself in the pre-internet era was in the consistent attention bestowed upon power poppers in the music press i.e. almost any band that made this kind of music got lauded and showered with good reviews and features back in the day, even though their overall popularity usually didn’t warrant the attention and they were all pretty much guaranteed to be cult bands forever.
 There was something about this particular sound that struck a chord with hardcore music nerds.
 It was pop, but self-referential and smart and clever, with guitars all over it.
 It was romantic music for boys.